19hours/sg-statutes/Acts/Control of Plants Act.md

 ### Forfeiture

-42\.—(1) Where any person is convicted of any offence under this Act or any rules made thereunder, the court may order that any article seized under this Act or any rules made thereunder or in respect of which the offence was committed, be forfeited to the Authority.
+42\.—(1) Where any person is convicted of any offence under this Act or any rules made thereunder, the court may order that any article seized under this Act or any rules made thereunder or in respect of which the offence was committed, be forfeited to the Board.

 [16/2000]

+[Act 10 of 2019 wef 01/04/2019]

 (2) Where a person who is charged for an offence under this Act or any rules made thereunder is acquitted, the court may order any article seized under this Act or any rules made thereunder to be released to the person from whom the article was seized.

-(3) Where the owner of the article cannot be ascertained, the Authority may confiscate the article seized.
+(3) Where the owner of the article cannot be ascertained, the Board may confiscate the article seized.

 [16/2000]

+[Act 10 of 2019 wef 01/04/2019]

-(4) Every article so forfeited to the Authority shall be disposed of in such manner as the Authority thinks fit.
+(4) Every article so forfeited to the Board shall be disposed of in such manner as the Board thinks fit.

 [16/2000]

+[Act 10 of 2019 wef 01/04/2019]

 ### Presumption of ownership